-Mommy Minute: Consumer Product Safety Commission warns furniture, tv tip-overs increase ahead of Super Bowl
+Mommy Minute: Consumer Product Safety Commission warns furniture, TV tip-overs increase ahead of Super Bowl

 The Consumer Product Safety Commission agrees, adding that television sales ahead of the Super Bowl are a big part of the issue.

-“People are buying televisions, getting them instealled,” said Chair Alexander Hoehn-Saric.
+“People are buying televisions, getting them installed,” said Chair Alexander Hoehn-Saric.
 “It’s important to have them anchored to the wall.”

 The CPSC says every year furniture or tv tip-overs send 22,500 people to the emergency room.
 On average, 26 people are killed.
 Eighty percent of them are children.